caramirezal/ensambleDeSequenciasFastq/README.md

 Here, we describe the files and directories in this reppository:

 * pipeline - main pipeline script implemented using nextflow.
-* pipeLie.R - R script containing optional data quality and filtering routines.
+* pipeLine.R - R script containing optional data quality and filtering routines.
 * alignments - contain aligned sequences in fasta format.
 * figures - contain figures shown here.